yurivlk/Counter-Strike_Map_Prediction_Model/README.md

   ![plot](images/dataframe.jpeg)

-  Those plots above could give to me some insights
+These graphs above gave me some insights

-  - How competitive the Counter-Strike is.
+  - How competitive is Counter-Strike.
-  - Economic features has a high importance in the game.
+  - Economic characteristics are of great importance in the game.
-  - Impact features such as number of clutches and first kills in the map has a high importance as well.
+  - Impact features such as number of clutches and first kills on the map are also of great importance.
-  - The Data Frame is ballanced, the number of victories of team1 and team 2 it is not too different.
+  - The Data Frame is balanced, the number of wins of team 1 and team 2 is not much different.

  # Model